keith-light-proagrica/FE-guidelines/README.md

 ---

-### WIP - This section requires a lot of discussion/workshops
+### WIP - This section requires discussion/workshops

 -   inline or at the bottom/different file
 -   mobile first or desktop down (design dependent)
 -   using breakpoints or static values (or both)
 -   adaptive rather than fluid width (container jumps down in size)
+-   should we be using tailwind style mediaqueries for utilities?
+EG `.u-text-center:md`?

 ---

-## Pseudo-elements & -selectors
+## Pseudo-elements & pseudo-selectors

 ### Don't